Ashwinreddy611/GameChat/README.md

 * MongoDB - The site where GameChat's database information was created.
 * RandomKeyGen - The site used to create a secure secret key for the site.

+### Testing
+#### Validation
+* HTML - All pages passed the validation using the validator found [Here](https://validator.w3.org/nu/).
+The checks were done by viewing the page sources of each page as the validator had problems with jinja templating.
+* CSS - The css passed validation using the validator found [Here](https://jigsaw.w3.org/css-validator/#validate_by_input)

 ### Deployment
 #### Heroku Deployment
 * Before connecting to Heroku the app needed a procfile, requirements.txt and an env.py file that had the following variables: